UMWEDU/umw-finaid-sync/_pages/cares-act.md

 Students have acknowledged that the funds are for a qualifying expense by completion of the application.

-To date 5/14 no students have received a CARES Act distribution of funds.
-We expect to begin releasing funds starting next week.
+To date 7/1 450 students have received a total of $384,000.

 The number of potential eligible students who were enrolled for the spring 2020 semester who met the general criteria under section 484 of the 1965 Higher Education Act is 2,256.
 However, the number of students who will meet our criteria and have need will be less.
+Students will need to have completed the FAFSA by 5/1/2020 for Spring 2020.

 The current maximum amount a student will receive under the initial allocation will be $1,000 or less based on the students need (EFC) and answers on the COVID Relief Application.
+Students have been awarded between $250-1,000.